abhitesh898/pracgit/readme.md

  %[http://codepen.com]

- > 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
+ > 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

- > This is the token code of github of directory pracgit
+ > This is the token code of github of directory.